Ekalaka Montana Digs

-Made by the on-site Burpee cook, participants gather in the mess hall for coffee, biscuits and gravy, eggs, or other delicious breakfast items.
+Made by the on-site Burpee cook, participants gather in the mess hall for coffee, biscuits, gravy, eggs, or other delicious breakfast items.
 Dietary concerns will be accommodated, of course.

-8:30 am Gather in Trucks & Leave for the field
+8:30 am Gather in Trucks and leave for the field

-Depending on the daily goals, the team will either prospect for new fossil finds by hiking around known areas, stop and collect microfossils (fish scales and bones, turtle bones, frogs, salamanders, and more) at one of the many GPS marked microfossil sites, or begin excavating known larger animals.
+Depending on the daily goals, the team will either prospect for new fossil finds by hiking around known areas or stop and collect microfossils (fish scales and bones, turtle bones, frogs, salamanders, and more) at one of the many GPS-marked microfossil sites, or begin excavating known larger animals.